 Where to find additional information

-You can further configure CIFS access using the following content and technical reports:
+You can further configure NFS access using the following content and technical reports:

-Describes how to configure and manage file access using the CIFS/SMB protocol.
+Describes how to manage file access using the NFS protocol, including authentication, authorization, and security.

 Root volume protection